stryker-mutator/mutation-testing-elements/docs/static-mutants.md

 const hi = global.activeMutant === '1' ? '' : '👋';
 ```

 The goal is that Stryker would be able to activate this mutant during test execution by setting `global.activeMutant` to `'1'`.
-However, since this mutant is only executed once during startup.
-Activating or de-activating the mutant won't help.
+However, since this mutant is only executed once during startup, activating or de-activating the mutant won't help.
 The `hi` const here is already declared, and activating mutant '1' doesn't change that.

 This mutant is referred to as a _static mutant_.
 They are executed once and cannot be activated or de-activated later during test runtime.